-Given that the last couple of years have brought us the release of a film called Pixels, built on the concept of aliens embodying classic video game characters like Donkey Kong and Ms. Pac-Man, it might not come as a surprise that Hasbro and Lionsgate have reportedly teamed up to launch a movie based on the classic board game Monopoly – with Kevin Hart reportedly attached to the project.
+Given that the last decade has brought us the release of a film called Pixels, built on the concept of aliens embodying classic video game characters like Donkey Kong and Ms. Pac-Man, it might not come as a surprise that Hasbro and Lionsgate have reportedly teamed up to launch a movie based on the classic board game Monopoly – with Kevin Hart reportedly attached to the project.

 This was actually rumoured a couple of years ago, but the idea seemed so outlandish that it appeared to disappear without causing much more than a ripple.
 Now, however, the reports look to be legitimate.
 Back in February, the Baltimore Sun explained that the previous effort had actually been based on a concept developed by Ridley Scott, but it was scrapped by Universal.
 The current project has been green-lit by Lionsgate, with The Truman Show screenwriter Andrew Niccol attached as the head writer.

 So, in what certainly appears to be an increasingly common manoeuvre for Hollywood, we once again have a popular gaming franchise being adapted for the cinema.
 Unlike Assassin’s Creed or Warcraft, or even the recent Hitman: Agent 47, the Monopoly film will not be based on a larger-than-life video game that already has built-in cinematic appeal.
 In fact, the idea of basing a feature film on a beloved board game is almost unique in the modern cinematic era.